 The word "selfish" is thrown around pretty freely when it comes to moms and their parenting decisions.
 You're selfish if you got an epidural, if you formula feed, or if you opt out of co-sleeping.
 Should you dare to go back to work or leave the house without your baby, you risk being called self-indulgent.
 It's a word used almost exclusively in reference to mothers, too, and while dads get a pass.
 Well, I'm over it, which is why I refuse to apologize for being a "selfish" mom.

 The other day, my darling 2-year-old daughter was reading to herself quietly in her room.
 I decided to take advantage of not having a baby sloth attached to my leg and enjoy the last kolache (a Czech delicacy popular here in Texas, which is essentially a hot dog wrapped in a doughnut).
 I unwrapped it without making a sound, held my breath as I microwaved it, and ate the whole thing.
 I love my kid, but she only eats the sausage part and it's a total waste.
 So every now and again, I opt not to share with her and if that makes me selfish, well, guilty as charged.

 Since becoming a mom, I've gone back to work, treated myself to spa days, and made parenting choices for the benefit of my personal mental health.
 If you think I'm only out for number one, though, you're wrong.
 "Selfish" is just another label, but I'm more than happy to own it for the following reasons:

 My husband is the first to admit that I am the glue that holds this family together.
 My daughter is also super in tune with my mental and emotional state.
 When I'm stressed, she acts up.
 So it's in everyone's best interest for me to be the best me possible.

 In my world, that means self-care and anti-depressants.
 I know that some people were surprised that I continued to take my SSRI during my pregnancy.
 Some thought it was a selfish move, but my psychiatrist, midwife, and I decided that the best thing for my baby was a healthy, happy mama.
-Because I'm Beyoncé

 OK, I'm not Queen Bey, but I'm definitely with her.
 And Chrissy Teigen, and every other celebrity mama who dares to still be her own person after becoming a mother.
 So maybe I'm not noshing at Nobu (Applebee's and a movie is more my speed), but I go out and leave my baby at home.
 And it's entirely possible I'll come home with a new tattoo.

 Work not only fulfills me, but it fulfills me in a way motherhood doesn't.
 Yeah, I said it.
 After 13 years in the classroom, I couldn't wait to be a stay-at-home mom.
 After a year, though, and with new opportunities cropping up, I started feeling the itch to go back.
 I enrolled my 18-month-old in a preschool program and started working part-time.
 It's been great, and I refuse to feel guilty for spending time doing something that fills my personal bucket.
-Because Everyone Needs To Recharge

 My husband goes golfing most weekends, and my daughter needs a daily nap to turn back into someone you'd like to be around.
 Why should I be any different?
 I put my daughter in bed at 7:30 p.m. every night, and I let her talk to herself for a half hour before falling asleep.
 Yeah, I could use that extra 30 minutes to work on her ABCs, but I'd rather use that time to drink a glass of wine and read a book about something other than potty training.
-Because I'm Not Interested In Martyrdom

 I'll leave that to Joan of Arc.
 I'm not looking for sympathy or admiration for my excessive suffering because I don't intend to suffer unnecessarily.
 Some of that comes with the territory, but I'm certainly not going to exaggerate my sacrifices so that someone can tell me what a good mom I am.